ga-wdi-exercises/checkpoint-01/README.md

 ### #6

-If you inspect the `.left` and `.right` elements, you will see that they have `width: 50%;` and `float: left`, yet they are not sitting next to each other.
+If you inspect the `.left` and `.right` elements, you will see that they have `width: 50%;` and `float: left`.
+However, they are not sitting next to each other.

 Fix this issue without modifying any of `.left` and `.right`'s `padding`, `border`, or `width`.